 Life and time are almost identical in Deleuze’s thought.
 To begin to understand what Deleuze means by life, then, we must understand time.
-Time is, for Deleuze, following Hamlet, fundamentally “out of joint”; that means that time is never just a hinge upon which a present moment slips into the past and a future moment enters the present (“On Four Formulas” 27).
+Time is, for Deleuze, following Hamlet, fundamentally “out of joint”; this means that time is never just a hinge upon which a present moment slips into the past and a future moment enters the present (“On Four Formulas” 27).
 Instead of being simply the individual moments which revolve around the ‘joint’ or hinge of time, Deleuze thinks these moments are ‘out’ of joint, which means that it is the joints themselves which are affected by time.
 The dimensions of time, the past, present and future, are themselves transformed by time, so that there can be no passage from the present to the past without those dimensions being transformed.
 Rather than time being a joint or hinge around which moments move through the various dimensions, time is in fact the transformation what it means for something to be in the past, present, or future.
 In this way, rather than just being a succession of moments moving from the future through the present to the past, time is what actually ‘splits’ the dimensions up in the first place.
 The constant splitting of time into the three dimensions is what Deleuze calls “pure virtuality” (Cinema 2 83).